Patricia Piccinini: Meaning

 Piccinini never truly states what her personal beliefs are, most of the time opting for ambiguity.
 She uses her art as a forum for viewers to project their own beliefs on and start discussions.
 The grotesque visuals and themes offer a sense of fantasy; the controversial world she created encourages viewers to think.
 The idea that art should come from the artist's personal experience is completely disregarded.
 In an interview with Dr. Louisa Penfold in 2020 about her ‘Art in Childhood’ series, Piccinini stated:To me, art is really about having a conversation with others around ideas that are relevant and pertinent to our times.
 In the 90s, making art around big ideas wasn’t as common and people were suspicious and would be like, “that’s not real art because it’s not pure, it is sullied by real-life”.

 The only reason I make art is to be a part of the cultural conversation around what is happening to us in our lives.
 Every single work I make is around that and that’s the value in the work.
 I don’t think that I could make work just about me and my own emotional issues.
-I mean, my emotional issues are certainly my own brand that informs how I look at the world but my art is not about my personal history.
+I mean, my emotional issues are certainly my own brand that informs how I look at the world but my art is not about my personal history.However, she has publicly stated that she is a feminist.
+In an interview with Jaklyn Babington, formerly Senior Curator at the National Gallery of Australia, Piccinini stated that she is "incredibly interested in nurturing and care and the way that has been marginalised as 'women's work' in patriarchal society.
+I believe that in a feminist world, nurture and care should be at the forefront of our minds and not limited by gender or anything else."